 3) Look for coupons.
 Both paper and electronic coupons can save you money on rental cars.
 The Entertainment Book, a city based hotel coupon discount publication, is a great resource for upgrade coupons.
-Sites like Retailmenot.com can provide up to the minute coupon codes for discount offers.
+Sites like Retailmenot.com can provide up to the minute promo codes for discount offers.

 4) Rent away from the airport.
 Airport rentals typically involve additional fees which can dramatically increase the cost of your car rental.
 Consider renting from local outlets near the airport to save money, especially on longer term rentals.
 Some car rental agencies, like Enterprise Rent-A-Car, have weekend specials that cost a fraction of what you can find at the airport.

 5) Don’t over-insure.
 Before you buy insurance from a car rental company, check with your insurance agent.
 Combined with programs offered by your credit card company, you may have enough coverage to waive the myriad of insurance options at the rental counter.
 If you are renting a car for longer than two weeks, keep in mind that many credit card companies have limits on the length of time they offer coverage.
 In addition, insurance carriers and credit card companies may restrict the type of vehicle they will insure and won’t pay for damage caused by off-road use.